 My leadership style focuses on a collaborative effort and shared decision-making, by all stakeholders, to support student achievement.
 Being visible and trustworthy while maintaining a sense of humor, as well as listening with an open-mind, are the keys to my leadership style.
 I arrive at school each day energized and ready to “make a difference”, with a goal of ‘rolling up my sleeves’ to face our daily issues in a pragmatic but empathetic manner.

 On a personal note: my family consists of my husband Eric, three terrific children, a wonderful son-in-law and daughter-in-law and three adorable granddaughters.
 My oldest son is a television talent agent at William Morris; my daughter is an attorney and property manager; and my youngest son runs a family owned company that builds and sells coin operated laundries and develops and owns commercial real estate.
-When not at work, I enjoy travel, bike riding, tennis, walking the strand, live theater, spending time with my growing family and rooting for my Bruins and Dodgers.
+When not at work, I enjoy traveling, bike riding, tennis, walking the strand, live theater, spending time with my growing family and rooting for my Bruins and Dodgers.